 The proposed bill, now under study, would require “clear and convincing evidence” that the seized property is related to criminal activity, instead of mere suspicion.
 Naturally, local police spokesmen are hysterical, saying that Oklahoma would become a haven for drug cartels and terrorist organizations.

 Loveless describes the situation in detail here, along with some outrageous examples of civil asset forfeiture in his state.

 Although Officer Mills does not agree with every aspect of Loveless’ bill, he supports the Personal Asset Protection Act and is working with Loveless to promote reform.
 He believes, like any sensible person, that a criminal conviction should be required before assets can be forfeited.

-New Mexico on record opposing state efforts at CAF reform.
+Federal bureaucrats are on record opposing state efforts at CAF reform.
 Police lobbyists managed to kill off CAF reform attempts in California last week, despite overwhelming support in the legislature and the public.
 Neither the federal government nor most local law enforcement is ready to give up their cash register known as civil asset forfeiture.

 However, the tide is turning as this gross injustice continues to be exposed, and the few noble politicians left in government work against CAF on behalf of civil rights and decency.

 In poetic fashion, the seizure of Officer Mills’ truck may prove to be one of the biggest mistakes authorities made in Oklahoma, one that could help bring about the downfall of civil asset forfeiture.